 I recommend you start by reading “How to Sell on Amazon for Beginners.”
 It will walk you through the basics of selling on Amazon and link you to additional helpful resources.

 For learning Amazon’s rules, nothing beats going to the source itself.
-The New Seller FAQ is a great place to start.
+The Selling on Amazon FAQs are a great place to start.

 When you understand how Amazon works—its rules, best practices and quirks—you’re much less vulnerable to unpleasant surprises.
 Start selling blindly and you could end up making no sales or getting slapped with nasty things like A-to-z Guarantee claims.
 Do the research first and you’ll steer clear of the graveyard of would-be sellers who didn’t bother.